OpenRadioss/OpenRadioss/HOWTO.md

 * In the Base Toolkit: Intel DPC++/C++, Intel Math Kernel Library, Intel distribution for Python.
 * In the HPC Toolkit: Intel Intel® oneAPI DPC++/C++ Compiler, Intel® Fortran Compiler, Intel® MPI Library

+**Notes:**

+* Intel OneAPI plugin for Visual Studio is recommended to use Intel OneAPI in Visual Studio 2019
-Choose the default directory to install Intel oneAPI
+* Choose the default directory to install Intel oneAPI

 4. Install Git